nautobot/nautobot/docs/rest-api/overview.md

 ## Interactive Documentation

-Comprehensive, interactive documentation of all REST API endpoints is available on a running NetBox instance at `/api/docs/`.
+Comprehensive, interactive documentation of all REST API endpoints is available on a running Nautobot instance at `/api/docs/`.
 This interface provides a convenient sandbox for researching and experimenting with specific endpoints and request types.
 The API itself can also be explored using a web browser by navigating to its root at `/api/`.

 ## Endpoint Hierarchy

-NetBox's entire REST API is housed under the API root at `https://<hostname>/api/`.
+Nautobot's entire REST API is housed under the API root at `https://<hostname>/api/`.
 The URL structure is divided at the root level by application: circuits, DCIM, extras, IPAM, plugins, tenancy, users, and virtualization.
 Within each application exists a separate path for each model.
 For example, the provider and circuit objects are located under the "circuits" application:

 * `/api/circuits/providers/`
 * `/api/circuits/circuits/`